-Areas of deficiency are identified by scores students achieve on the Placement Exam.
+Areas of deficiency are identified by scores students achieve on the Placement Exam and/or by evaluation of high school transcripts and GED scores.
 Students may elect to use placement scores for up to two years from the test date that are from another institution or from GMC.
 Students who place in Learning Support Services courses must earn a passing grade in each course before enrolling in credit courses in that subject area.

-The Reading Skills Placement exam is administered to all entering freshmen unless they satisfy one or more of the following:
+Reading Skills Placement is evaluated for all entering freshmen unless they satisfy one or more of the following:

-- SAT Critical Reading score of 480 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Reading score of 26 or greater within five years from date of application - ACT English score of 20 or greater within five years from date of application - Transfer credit for ENG 101 - Successful completion of RDG 099 or its equivalent at a regionally accredited college within the past two years.
-(Unsuccessful attempt of RDG 099 or its equivalent at a regionally accredited college within the past two years places the student in RDG 099.) - An unsuccessful attempt (any grade below a "C") of ENG 101 at a regionally accredited college within the past two years places the student back in ENG 101 without retesting.
+- SAT Critical Reading score of 480 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Reading score of 26 or greater within five years from date of application - ACT English score of 20 or greater within five years from date of application - Transfer credit for ENG 101 - Successful completion of RDG 099 or its equivalent at an accredited college within the past two years.
+(Unsuccessful attempt of RDG 099 or its equivalent at an accredited college within the past two years places the student in RDG 099.) - An unsuccessful attempt (any grade below a "C") of ENG 101 (GMC equivalent) at an accredited college within the past two years places the student back in ENG 101 without retesting or further evaluation.

-The GMC Writing Skills Placement Exam is administered to all entering freshmen unless they satisfy one or more of the following:
+Writing Skills Placement evaluated for all entering freshmen unless they satisfy one or more of the following:

-- SAT Critical Reading score of 480 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Reading score of 26 or greater within five years from date of application - ACT English score of 20 or greater within five years from date of application - Transfer credit for ENG 101 - Successful completion of ENG 099 or its equivalent at a regionally accredited college within the past two years.
-(Unsuccessful attempt of ENG 099 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.) - Successful completion of ENG 097 or its equivalent at a regionally accredited college within the past two years places the student in ENG 099.
-(Unsuccessful attempt of ENG 097 or its equivalent at a regionally accredited college within the past two years places the student in ENG 097.) - An unsuccessful attempt (any grade below a "C") of ENG 101 at a regionally accredited college within the past two years places the student back in ENG 101 without retesting.
+- SAT Critical Reading score of 480 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Reading score of 26 or greater within five years from date of application - ACT English score of 20 or greater within five years from date of application - Transfer credit for ENG 101 - Successful completion of ENG 099 or its equivalent at an accredited college within the past two years.
+(Unsuccessful attempt of ENG 099 or its equivalent at an accredited college within the past two years places the student in ENG 099.) - Successful completion of ENG 097 or its equivalent at an accredited college within the past two years places the student in ENG 099.
+(Unsuccessful attempt of ENG 097 or its equivalent at an accredited college within the past two years places the student in ENG 097.)

+• An unsuccessful attempt (any grade below a "C") of ENG 101 (GMC equivalent) at an accredited college within the past two years places the student back in ENG 101 without retesting or further evaluation.

-The GMC Mathematics Placement Exam is administered to all entering freshmen unless they satisfy one or more of the following:
+Mathematics Placement is evaluated for all entering freshmen unless they satisfy one or more of the following:

-- SAT mathematics score of 440 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Math score of 24 or greater within five years from date of application - ACT mathematics score of 18 or greater within five years from date of application - Transfer credit which satisfies the Quantitative Skills (Area A2) group in the core curriculum - Successful completion of LSS mathematics sequence at a regionally accredited college within two years from date of application - Placement scores (without any course attempts) may be used for up to two years from test date. - An unsuccessful attempt (any grade below a "C") of a college-level math course which satisfies the Quantitative Skills (Area A2) group in the core curriculum from a regionally accredited college within the past two years places the student back in college-level math without retesting.
+- SAT mathematics score of 440 or greater within five years from date of application (if exam was taken prior to March 2016) - New SAT (after March 2016) Math score of 24 or greater within five years from date of application - ACT mathematics score of 18 or greater within five years from date of application - Transfer credit which satisfies the Quantitative Skills (Area A2) group in the core curriculum - Successful completion of LSS mathematics sequence at an accredited college within two years from date of application - Placement scores (without any course attempts) may be used for up to two years from test date. - An unsuccessful attempt (any grade below a "C") of a college-level math course which satisfies the Quantitative Skills (Area A2) group in the core curriculum (GMC equivalent) from an accredited college within the past two years places the student back in college-level math without retesting or further evaluation.